RSS

 If you spend hundreds of thousands of dollars, would it not make sense to risk $600 versus $600,000?

-Sellers can benefit from a pre-listing home inspection by becoming aware of potential issues.
+Sellers can benefit from a pre-listing home inspection by identifying potential issues.
 This can help agents market the listing more effectively and prevent deals from falling through.

 Buyers should learn as much as possible about the home before proceeding with the purchase process.
-Even if you’re purchasing new construction, having unbiased, professional eyes on the property is wise.
+Even if you’re purchasing a new construction property, having unbiased, professional eyes on the property is wise.
 To the untrained eye (most buyers), major issues like foundation problems, termite damage, or a roof past its prime may not stand out.

 23. What does a home inspection include?

-A home inspection is designed to assess the safety and quality of a home by inspecting all of the accessible areas of the home.
+A home inspection assesses a home's safety and quality by inspecting all accessible areas.
 Typically, a home inspection covers all the significant points in the home, including the following:

 • Electrical